 The 3 star St Giles Hotel has a great location at the junction of Tottenham Court Road and Oxford Street and offers compact but well equipped rooms.
 There are two restaurants, a bar, and lounge areas.
 Below the hotel is a health club with gym and pool (additional charge).

-If you would rather stay outside London, we can offer attractive packages staying at the Holiday Inn or Crowne Plaza at Heathrow (which offer free on site coach parking) with prices including just breakfast from £69 per person or with breakfast & dinner from £89 per person.
+If you would rather stay outside London, we can offer attractive packages staying in the Heathrow area (which offer free on site coach parking) with prices including just breakfast from £69 per person or with breakfast & dinner from £89 per person.
 Prices shown include Buckingham Palace entrance tickets.

 |Sundays at the St Giles Hotel London***||From £72.00 per person|